ramonawalls/data_commons_fair/example_directives_delete.rst

     :width: 400
     :height: 350

-Images should have a 1px black border
+Images should have a 1px black border:

  |Right-size kitten w border|